The Mindful Lawyer: ‘We Were Made for These Times’

 —“Mindfulness Isn’t a Bump-Free Ride” (with Jon Krop)

-Below are three pieces that appeared in the ABA Journal that you may find informative.
+Below are two pieces that appeared in the ABA Journal that you may find informative.

 For those of you interested in joining other legal professionals in a weekly mindfulness practice, please join the “Mindfulness for Legal Professionals” lightly guided 12-Minute Weekly Zoom session, each Friday from 12:30-12:45.
 You can register by clicking here.